HowardHuang1/Rideshare/README.md

 $ cd server
 $ npm install
 ```
-Then make sure to restart both Rideshare and server in separate terminals using the 'npm start' command.
+Please make sure to restart both Rideshare and server in separate terminals using the 'npm start' command.